RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 However, other factors have a bearing on this consideration too.
 For instance, fire poses a threat to health and human safety; obviating such risks should be a paramount concern to senior management.
 An insurance policy doesn’t truly protect people, it only offsets the damages people experience through loss.
 Also, the insurance policy would be a recurring, continual cost; it costs less than the fire suppression system in the first year of the plant’s operation ($12 million for insurance versus $15 million for the system), but once the system is purchased, though it may need upkeep and maintenance, we can assume it won’t cost the same amount in future years, and it probably won’t cost anywhere near as much as the continual costs of the insurance.
 All the other options are not as good as B.

-### Question # 105 - Risk mitiga tion must always also entail which other method of addressing risk?
+### Question # 105 - Risk mitigation must always also entail which other method of addressing risk?
 A. Risk acceptance
 B. Risk avoidance
 C. Risk transfer